 - R1.
 Each Responsible Entity shall implement a process that considers each of the following assets for purposes of parts 1.1 through 1.3: [Violation Risk Factor: High] [Time Horizon: Operations Planning] - i.
 Control Centers and backup Control Centers; - ii.
 Transmission stations and substations; - iii.
 Generation resources; - iv.
 Systems and facilities critical to system restoration, including Blackstart Resources and Cranking Paths and initial switching requirements; - v.
-Remedial Action Schemes that support the reliable operation of the Bulk Electric System; and - vi.
+Remedial Action SchemesRAS that support the reliable operation of the Bulk Electric System; and - vi.
 For Distribution Providers, Protection Systems specified in Applicability section 4.2.1 above. - 1.1.
-Identify each of the high impact BES Cyber System according to Attachment 1, Section 1, if any, at each asset; - 1.2.
-Identify each of the medium impact BES Cyber System according to Attachment 1, Section 2, if any, at each asset; and - 1.3.
-Identify each asset that contains a low impact BES Cyber System according to Attachment 1, Section 3, if any (a discrete list of low impact BES Cyber Systems is not required). - M1.
-Acceptable evidence includes, but is not limited to, dated electronic or physical lists required by Requirement R1, and Parts 1.1 and 1.2. - R2.
+Identify each of the high impact BES Cyber SystemBCS according to Attachment 1, Section 1, if any, at each asset; - 1.2.
+Identify each of the medium impact BES Cyber SystemBCS according to Attachment 1, Section 2, if any, at each asset; and - 1.3.
+Identify each asset that contains a low impact BES Cyber SystemBCS or SCI that hosts any portion of a low impact BCS according to Attachment 1, Section 3, if any (a discrete list of low impact BES Cyber Systems BCS or SCI that hosts any portion of a low impact BCS is not required). - 1.4.
+Identify associated SCI that hosts any portion of the high impact BCS identified in Part 1.1 above or their associated Electronic Access Control or Monitoring Systems (EACMS), Physical Access Control Systems (PACS) or Protected Cyber Assets (PCAs). - 1.5.
+Identify associated SCI that hosts any portion of the medium impact BES Cyber SystemBCS identified in Part 1.2 above or their associated EACMS, PACS or PCAs. - M1.
+Acceptable evidence includes, but is not limited to, dated electronic or physical lists required by Requirement R1, and Parts 1.1, and 1.2, 1.4 and 1.5. - R2.
 Each Responsible Entity shall: [Violation Risk Factor: Lower] [Time Horizon: Operations Planning] - 2.1.
 Review the identifications in Requirement R1 and its parts (and update them if there are changes identified) at least once every 15 calendar months, even if it has no identified items in Requirement R1, and - 2.2.
-Have its CIP Senior Manager or delegate approve the identifications required by Requirement R1 at least once every 15 calendar months, even if it has no identified items in Requirement R1. - M2.
+Have its CIP Senior Manager or delegate approve the identifications required by Requirement R1 at least once every 15 calendar months, even if it has no identified items in Requirement R1.

+M2.
 Acceptable evidence includes, but is not limited to, electronic or physical dated records to demonstrate that the Responsible Entity has reviewed and updated, where necessary, the identifications required in Requirement R1 and its parts, and has had its CIP Senior Manager or delegate approve the identifications required in Requirement R1 and its parts at least once every 15 calendar months, even if it has none identified in Requirement R1 and its parts, as required by Requirement R2.